 The following guidance concerning the services that are rendered by a VTS should be taken into account:

-An information service is provided by broadcasting information at fixed times and intervals or when deemed necessary by the VTS or at the request of a vessel, and may include for example reports on the position, identity and intentions of other traffic; waterway conditions; weather; hazards; or any other factors that may influence the vessel’s transit.
+The information service is provided by broadcasting information at fixed times and intervals or when deemed necessary by the VTS or at the request of a vessel, and may include for example: reports on the position, identity and intentions of other traffic; waterway conditions; weather; hazards; or any other factors that may influence the vessel’s transit.

-A navigational assistance service informs the master on difficult navigational or meteorological circumstances or assists him in case of defects or deficiencies.
+The navigational assistance service is especially important in difficult navigational or meteorological circumstances or in case of defects or deficiencies.
 This service is normally rendered at the request of a vessel or by the VTS when deemed necessary.

-A traffic organisation service concerns the operational management of traffic and the forward planning of vessel movements to prevent congestion and dangerous situations, and is particularly relevant in times of high traffic density or when the movement of special transports may affect the flow of other traffic.
+The traffic organisation service concerns the operational management of traffic and the forward planning of vessel movements to prevent congestion and dangerous situations, and is particularly relevant in times of high traffic density or when the movement of special transports may affect the flow of other traffic.
 The service may also include establishing and operating a system of traffic clearances or VTS sailing plans or both in relation to priority of movements, allocation of space, mandatory reporting of movements in the VTS area, routes to be followed, speed limits to be observed or other appropriate measures which are considered necessary by the VTS authority.

-When the VTS is authorised to issue instructions to vessels, these instructions should be result-oriented only, leaving the details of execution, such as course to be steered or engine manoeuvres to be executed, to the master on board the vessel.
+When the VTS is authorized to issue instructions to vessels, these instructions should be result-oriented only, leaving the details of execution, such as course to be steered or engine maneuvers to be executed, to the master or pilot on board the vessel.
 Care should be taken that VTS operations do not encroach upon the master’s responsibility for safe navigation, or disturb the traditional relationship between master and pilot, where applicable.

 A VTS area can be divided into sectors, but these should be as few as possible.
-Area and sector boundaries should not be located where vessels normally alter course or manoeuvre or where they are approaching areas of convergence, route junctions or where there is crossing traffic.
+Area and sector boundaries should not be located where vessels normally alter course or maneuver or where they are approaching areas of convergence, route junctions or where there is crossing traffic.
 VTS centres in an area or sector should use a name identifier.
 The boundaries should be indicated in the appropriate publications.

 Communication and reporting